(a)To apply for supervisor status, an LMFT in good

 on the LMFT Associate.
 The supervision file must include:

-(4) a dated and signed record of each supervision conference
+(4)a dated and signed record of each supervision

-with the LMFT Associate's total number of hours of supervised experience,
+conference with the LMFT Associate's total number of hours of supervised

-direct client contact hours, and direct client contact hours with
+experience, direct client contact hours, and direct client contact

-(5) a copy of any written plan for remediation of the
+(5)a copy of any written plan for remediation of

 a supervisor must submit written notification to the council.